stevecochrane/tailwindcss-logical/README.md

 ### Flow-relative Border Widths

 Utilities are generated for the `border-block-width`, `border-inline-width`, `border-block-start-width`, `border-block-end-width`, `border-inline-start-width`, and `border-inline-end-width` properties.
-These match the values in your `borderWidth` config object.
+These have the same range of values as other `borderWidth` utilities.

 ```css
 .border-lb-2 {